Table of Contents

 But Kroger isn’t trying to out-Amazon Amazon.
 Instead, they’ve mapped out a regional approach: urban areas get speedy Ocado service; suburban customers are incentivized to pick up groceries midweek with $10 discounts; and in rural towns, Kroger partners with local farms to offer hyper-local deliveries.
 It’s a hybrid model that’s part big tech, part farmers’ market—and it’s working because it meets people where they are, literally and logistically.

-2. Personalized Pricing That Actually Makes Sense
+2. Kroger Personalized Pricing That Actually Makes Sense

 Kroger’s omnichannel pricing strategy avoids the kind of inconsistent pricing that frustrates shoppers (“$4.99 in-store, $6.50 online?”
 No thanks).
 Instead, they’ve leaned into predictive personalization to make prices feel tailored rather than random or opportunistic.